Are you tired of managing your customers the old-fashioned way?

 - How to find the right CRM software for your business

 Why Some Companies Think They Can Survive Without CRM

-That’s unfortunately rarely the case.
+That’s rarely the case.
 With time, as a company grows, so too does its customer base.
-To accommodate more customers, you absolutely need small business CRM software.
+To accommodate more customers, you need a CRM for small businesses.

-CRM can have a bit of a learning curve, especially if you’ve never handled similar software before.
-If a small business owner or employee doesn’t know that, they could think it’s just too hard to use the software and thus skip over it entirely.
+A CRM solution can have a bit of a learning curve, especially if you’ve never handled similar software before.
+If a business owner or sales rep doesn’t know that, they could think it’s just too hard to use the software and thus skip over it entirely.

 CRM software can create analytics based on the information you feed it, allow employees to share files, do email tracking, provide instant message access to employees, predict sales opportunities, take care of lead gen and lead management, and more.

-If anything, a good CRM system can make other software redundant, not the other way around.
+If anything, a good CRM can make other software redundant.

-10 Stats That Prove You Need a CRM System
+9 Stats That Prove You Need a Small Business CRM Software

 - Most Companies Use It